Fxanz/All-School-Project/README.md

 ## HTML/CSS/JS Projects

-Inside the `HTML_CSS_JS` directory, you will find the following projects developed using HTML, CSS, and JavaScript:
+Inside the `HTML CSS JAVASCRIPT` directory, you will find the following projects developed using HTML, CSS, and JavaScript:

 1. Calculator: A simple calculator application.
 2. Kasir: A point-of-sale system for managing sales transactions.